logicalclocks/hopsworks-api/README.md

 ## Usage

 Usage data is collected for improving quality of the library.
-It is turned on by default if the backend is "c.app.hopsworks.ai".
+It is turned on by default if the backend is [Hopsworks Serverless](https://c.app.hopsworks.ai).
 To turn it off, use one of the following ways:
 ```python
 # use environment variable